m3tac0de/home-assistant-sofabaton-x1s/README.md

 Control your Sofabaton **X1S** hub directly from Home Assistant using 100% local APIs.

-This integration uses a small proxy that:
+This integration:

 1. connects to your *real* X1S hub (the physical one),
-2. exposes a *virtual* hub so the official Sofabaton app can still connect (the Sofabaton hub allows a single client at time only),
+2. exposes a *virtual* hub so the official Sofabaton app can still connect (the Sofabaton hub allows a single client at a time only),
 3. enables any command to be sent directly from Home Assistant

-Because the Sofabaton X1S hub only allows **one client at a time**, the proxy sits in the middle and lets HA “see” the hub while still allowing the official app to connect.
+Because the Sofabaton X1S hub only allows **one client at a time**, the integration sits in the middle and lets HA “see” the hub while still allowing the official app to connect.
+So essentially: this integration is a proxy service for the Sofabaton X1S hub and Home Assistant is an internal client to that proxy.

 ---

 ## Features

-- 🛰 **mDNS discovery** of Sofabaton hubs
+- 🛰 **Automatic discovery** of Sofabaton hubs
 - 🧩 **Multiple hubs** supported
 - 🎛 **Activity select** entity:
   - shows all available activities
   - first option is “Powered off”
   - selecting an activity activates it
-  - becomes unavailable when the official app is connected to the proxy
+  - becomes unavailable when the official app is connected to the proxy (to prevent unexpected behavior in the app)
 - 🔘 **Dynamic button entities**:
-  - one fixed set of HA button entities
+  - one fixed set of HA button entities, mimicking all hard buttons of the physical remote
-  - they change availability based on the **currently active activity**
+  - functionality relative to the **currently active activity**
   - only buttons actually enabled for that activity are available
-  - become unavailable when a proxy client (official app) is connected
+  - become unavailable when a proxy client (official app) is connected (to prevent unexpected behavior in the app)
-- 🟢 **Connection sensors**:
-  - “hub connected” (are we connected to the physical hub?)
-  - “app connected” / “proxy client connected” (is the official app using our virtual hub?)
+- ⚙️ **Remote entity**:
+  - one HA remote entity per configured hub
+  - used in your automations and scripts to send any command to any device or activity
+  - used in combination with the **Index sensor entity** and the `sofabaton_x1s.fetch_device_commands` Action
+- 🛠 **Action**
+  - to fetch commands for a specific device/activity
+  - because key maps are both slow to retrieve from the hub, and static at the same time (until you change configuration through the official app), we do not need to retrieve these key maps all the time.
+We can just do it once (using the fetch Action), look at the mapping, and then use remote.send_command using those values.
 - 🧪 **Diagnostic “Index” sensor**:
   - shows current activity
   - lists activities and devices
   - lists cached buttons for each activity/device
   - lists cached commands for each device (after you fetch them)
+  - sensors maintain state accurately, regardless of how that state is set.
+So whether you change activity through Home Assistant, the official app, the physical remote or something like Alexa; the sensors will reflect accurate state.
   - shows `loading` when we’re actively retrieving commands
-- ⚙️ **Configurable proxy ports** (global options)
-- 🛠 **Actions**
-  - to fetch commands for a specific device/activity and send any command mapped to any device or activity.
-  - because key maps are both slow to retrieve from the hub, and static at the same time (until you change configuration through the official app), we do not need to retrieve these key maps all the time.
-We can just do it once (using the fetch Action), look at the mapping, and then use the send_key action using those values.
+- 🟢 **Connection sensors**:
+  - “hub connected” (are we connected to the physical hub?)
+  - “app connected” / “proxy client connected” (is the official app using our virtual hub?)
+- 🛰 **X1S Proxy**:
+  - although enabled by default, the proxy capability (the ability for the official app to connect while this integration is running) can be disabled in device settings (it will then no longer advertise and bind to a UDP port)

 ---